Increased Needs For Ransomware Backup Protection

 |Appliances||Appliances, being black boxes, need to be properly secured against unauthorized access.
 Stricter network security than with regular file servers is advisable, as appliances may have more unexpected vulnerabilities than regular operating systems.|

 Following the 3-2-1 rule means having three different copies of your data, on two different media, one of which is off-site.
 The power of this approach is that it can address nearly any failure scenario and doesn’t require any specific technology.
 In the ransomware era, Bacula recommends adding another “1” to the rule where one of the media is offline.
 The offline storage options listed above highlighted a number of options where you can implement an offline or semi-offline copy of the data.
 In practice, whenever you backup to non file system targets, you’re already close to achieving this rule.
 So, tapes and cloud object storage targets are helpful to you.
-Putting tapes in a vault after they are written is a long-standing best practice, fully supported by Bacula with a variety of special tools to give you as many options as possible.
+Putting tapes in a vault after they are written is a long-standing best practice.

 Cloud storage targets can act as semi-offline storage from a backup perspective.
 The data is not on-site, and access to it requires custom protocols and secondary authentication.
 Some cloud providers allow object to be set in an immutable state, which would satisfy the requirement to prevent them from being damaged by an attacker.
-As with any cloud implementation, a certain amount of reliability and security risk is accepted by trusting the cloud provider with critical data, but as a secondary backup source the cloud is very compelling and fully supported as part of a secure Bacula Enterprise implementation.
+As with any cloud implementation, a certain amount of reliability and security risk is accepted by trusting the cloud provider with critical data, but as a secondary backup source the cloud is very compelling.

 Storage snapshots are useful to recover deleted files to a point in time, but aren’t backup in the true sense.
 Storage snapshots tend to lack advanced retention management, reporting, and all the data is still stored on the same system and is therefore may be vulnerable to any attack that affects the primary data.